 - A U.S. passport

-- A certificate of naturalization issued not earlier than two years before the date of the election at which it is presented
+- A certificate of naturalization that was issued not earlier than two years before the date of an election at which it is presented

-Proof of residence documents must include the voter’s current address.
+Proof of residence is always required to register to vote and documents must include the voter’s current address.
 The following items are acceptable to prove Wisconsin residency for voter registration purposes: